Smooth Bilevel Programming for Sparse Regularization: Introduction

-Quadratic variational formulations such as~\eqref{eq:etatrick0} have been exploited in many early computer vision works, such as \cite{geiger1991common} and \cite{geman1992constrained}.
+\paragraph{The quadratic variational formulation and IRLS} Quadratic variational formulations such as~\eqref{eq:etatrick0} have been exploited in many early computer vision works, such as \cite{geiger1991common} and \cite{geman1992constrained}.
 One of the first theoretical results can be found in \cite{geman1992constrained}, see also \cite{black1996unification} which lists many examples.
 Our result in Theorem 1 can be seen as a generalisation of these early works.
 Norm regularizers of this form were introduced in \cite{micchelli2013regularizers}, and further studied in the monograph \cite{bach2011optimization} under the name of subquadratic norms.
-The main algorithmic consequence of the quadratic variational formulation in the literature is the Iterative reweighted least squares (IRLS) algorithm.
+The main algorithmic consequence of the quadratic variational formulation in the literature is the iterative reweighted least squares (IRLS) algorithm.
 When $L(z,y) = \frac12 \norm{z-y}_2^2$ is the quadratic loss, a natural optimisation strategy is alternating minimising.
 However, due to the $1/\eta_g$ term, one needs to introduce some regularisation to ensure convergence.
-One popular approach is to add $\frac{\epsilon}{2}\sum_g \eta_g^{-1}$ to the formulation~\eqref{eq:etatrick0} which leads to the IRLS algorithm \cite{daubechies2010iteratively}. and one minimise \eqref{eq:lasso_gen} over both $\beta$ and $\eta$.
+One popular approach is to add $\frac{\epsilon}{2}\sum_g \eta_g^{-1}$ to the formulation~\eqref{eq:etatrick0} which leads to the IRLS algorithm \citep{daubechies2010iteratively}.
 The $\epsilon$-term can be seen as a barrier to keep $\eta_g$ positive which is reminiscent of interior point methods.
-The idea of IRLS is to do alternating minimisation, where the minimisation with respect to $\beta$ is a least squares problem, and the minimisation with respect to $\eta$ admits a closed form solution.
+The idea of IRLS is to do alternating minimisation over $\beta$ and $\eta$, where the minimisation with respect to $\beta$ is a least squares problem, and the minimisation with respect to $\eta$ admits a closed form solution.
 A nuclear norm version of IRLS has been used in \cite{argyriou2008convex} where an alternating minimisation algorithm was introduced.
-Finally, we remark that although nonconvex formulations for various low complexity regularizers have appeared in the literature, see for instance \cite{hoff2017lasso} in the case of the $\ell_1$ norm, and \cite{hastie2015matrix} in the case of the nuclear norm, they are typically associated with alternating minimisation algorithms.
+Finally, we remark that although nonconvex formulations for various low complexity regularizers have appeared in the literature, see for instance \cite{rennie2005fast,hastie2015matrix,mardani2015estimating,hoff2017lasso} for the case of the $\ell_1$ and nuclear norms, they are typically associated with alternating minimisation algorithms.